 The interment records of Milwaukee’s Forest Home Cemetery—and the diary of his uncle, D. W. Maxon—show that Henry was initially buried in the “Cedarburg Cemetery.”
 His remains—along with those of his father Jonathan M. Clark, and sister Josie Clark—were transferred from Cedarburg to Forest Home in 1878, when Mary Turck Clark purchased a new lot for the Jonathan M. Clark family.

-Clarks in New England
+Revolutionary Clarks in New England

-We know very little of Jonathan M. Clark’s ancestors or their military service.
-According to a biography of daughter Caroline (Clark) Woodward, JMC was “a Vermonter of English descent, who, born in 1812, of Revolutionary parentage, inherited an intense American patriotism.”
+We know very little about Jonathan M. Clark’s ancestors or their military service.
+According to a biographical sketch of daughter Caroline (Clark) Woodward, JMC was “a Vermonter of English descent, who, born in 1812, of Revolutionary parentage, inherited an intense American patriotism.”
 Unfortunately for us, Vermont and the other New England states sent a lot of men named Clark to fight in the American Revolution.
 I’ve gone through hundreds of digitized pages of Revolutionary war muster rolls and pension applications, and there are some potential Jonathan M. Clark fathers or grandfathers in those records, but so far we can’t make a solid connection between any of them and JMC.

 Mary’s ancestors served…

 Many of Mary Turck Clark’s ancestors served in the military.
 Her Turck, Gay, and Groom family ancestors emigrated to the American colonies in the 1600s and 1700s.
 Her fourth-great grandfather, Paulus Jacobzen Turck (or Turk, c.
 1635 – 1703), was the original Turck immigrant in Mary’s family, arriving in New Amsterdam (later New York City) in the mid-1600s.
 In 1660 he married there, and 1689 he received a commission as “Lieutenant of foot, West ward, New York [City].”